 Immersing yourself in a wilderness area provides a unique opportunity to connect with nature and disconnect to everyday life.
 With endless opportunities to explore, you will discover the intricacies of your natural environment while canoeing and swimming in the river, hiking in the bush, sleeping under the stars or exploring the nearby coast.
 This is an adventure that allows you to learn about the world around you in one of Africa’s wild places!

 Learn about the importance of research in conservation management, the value of collecting data and how it is used to further conservation objectives.
-Participate in telemetry activities to monitor wildlife and directly contribute to active research projects focussing on particular species and their management.
-This is hands-on science at its best!
+Participate in telemetry activities to monitor wildlife and, when possible, get involved in research projects that focus on particular species and their management.

 This is a unique opportunity to be exposed to a wide diversity of species from big-5 African wildlife to the waterbirds of the river ecosystem to the inhabitants of the coastal zone.
 Game drives, river paddles and coastal exploration are all part of your adventure – allowing you to listen, observe and be mesmerised by the beauty of Africa’s wildlife – big and small.

 You will have the privilege of engaging with local communities, understanding the relationship between communities and conservation and directly contributing to community projects.
-Whether through a cultural exchange, participating in a local sporting match, tutoring or helping with community kitchens, this is your opportunity to give back while obtaining a deeper understanding of local challenges.
+Whether through a cultural exchange, participating in a local sporting match or helping with community gardens, this is your opportunity to give back while obtaining a deeper understanding of local challenges.

-For school groups, a highlight of every adventure is the opportunity to camp under the stars and fall asleep with the nocturnal sounds of Africa around you.
+For small school groups, there may be an opportunity to camp under the stars and fall asleep with the nocturnal sounds of Africa around you.
 Feel the comraderie of your peers as you share stories around the fire and wake up to the sun rising on a new day.